hardik101/dsnd-project-1/README.md

 I have tried to answer following questions through analysis of above dataset:

-1. Average price a single person has to pay for Berlin's Airbnb apartment?
+1. The average price a single person has to pay for Berlin's Airbnb apartment?
-2. Which neighborhoods have the most number of listing in Berlin?
+2. Which neighbourhoods have the most number of listing in Berlin?
-3. What is the distribution of Apartment accomodation size in Berlin?
+3. What is the distribution of Apartment accommodation size in Berlin?
-4. Which type of properties (private rooms, entire aprartment etc.) has the majority of listings in Berlin Airbnb?
+4. Which type of properties (private rooms, entire apartments etc.) has the majority of listings in Berlin Airbnb?

 ## File Descriptions <a name="files"></a>